Sudden Infant Death Syndrome

 Even though medical professionals don’t know the exact cause of SIDS, research shows there are effective ways you can reduce the risk, such as selecting a safe crib and creating a safe sleeping environment for your baby.

-• The top of the crib rail should be at least 26 inches from the top of the mattress.
-It’s important to remember to lower the mattress as your child gets taller.
-Once your child is almost 3 feet tall then it is time to change to a bed, or a mattress on the floor if you are worried your child will fall out of bed.
+• Raised crib sides: The top of the crib rail should be at least 26 inches from the top of the mattress.
+Lower the mattress as your child gets taller.
+Once children are about 3 feet tall, it is time to transition to a bed or mattress on the floor.

-• Make sure the mattress is very firm and fits snugly with no space between it and the rails/walls of the crib.
+• A firm mattress: Make sure the mattress is very firm, flat, and fits snugly with no space between it and the walls of the crib.

 Example of a safe sleep environment with infant on back on firm, flat surface with no crib bumpers, blankets, pillows, or toys